fjmucho/APICSiEtabsSAP2000/README.md

-# Breve Introducción a la API de CSI y Autodesk
+# Breve Introducción a la API de CSi

 ## Sap2000API
 Easy to use functions written in Cshar/Python/VisualBasic/Matlab for the CSI Sap2000 API